smartdevicelink/sdl_app_library_guides/docs/Customizing Look and Functionality/Customizing Help Prompts/index.md

 !@

 ## Configuring the Timeout Prompt
-If a popup menu you display times out, you can create a custom text-to-speech response that will be spoken to the user.
+If you display any sort of popup menu or modal interaction that has a timeout – such as an alert, interaction, or slider – you can create a custom text-to-speech response that will be spoken to the user in the event that a timeout occurs.

 @![iOS]
 ##### Objective-C